"Phase 1... PROCEED!"

 - Names to Run Away From Really Fast: Princess Devilotte de Deathsatan IX is an inversion: her father is the one you should run away from.

-- The Other Darrin: Tohru Furuya voices Jin in this game, Yuji Ueda replaces him in Tech Romancer and Capcom VS games.
+- The Other Darrin: Toru Furuya voices Jin in this game, Yuji Ueda replaces him in Tech Romancer and Capcom VS games.

 - Palette Swap: The 12 regular characters respectively use their default colors for Player 1 and alternate colors for Player 2.
 The four bosses are the other way around in case you've looked at the official artwork for those characters.